Raythonic/watiba/README.md

 3. The command within the _spawn_ definition can be a variable (The same rules apply as for all backticked shell commands.
 This means the variable must contain pure shell commands.)
-4. The leading dash to ignore directory context, i.e. CWD, _cannot_ be used in the _spawn_ expression
+4. The leading dash to ignore CWD _cannot_ be used in the _spawn_ expression
 5. The _promise.output_ object is not available until _promise.resolved()_ returns True

 _Simple example with the shell command as a Python variable_: